lobodeguerra/gothic/README.md

 Gothic, however, neither imposes nor includes any CSS package; rather provides an already setup source JS and SASS files that you can use to quickly begin building using your own packages.

-# Contributions
+# Contributing

 This project is completely open source and licensed under GNU GPL License.
-Please read the contribution guidelines if you want to collaborate.
+Please read the contributing guidelines if you want to collaborate.
+Gothic is completely open for contributions from all around the world.